 Holy Family provides two distinct residential-living experiences: a residence hall and independent apartments.
 All first year resident students will be placed in St. Joseph Hall.
-After the first year, these students may choose to remain in St. Joseph Hall or they can choose to live in one of the University’s Duplex Apartments, subject to availability.
+After the first year, these students may choose to remain in St. Joseph Hall or they can choose to live in either the Stevenson Lane Residence or the Garden Residence, which are subject to availability.
 For more information about on campus residence, click here.

 Resident Students are able to select their meal plan during their Housing Selection Process.
 Students are able to change their meal plan at anytime up until the second week of the semester.
 We have a number of options available to select based on which housing assignment students choose.
 Commuter Students have multiple options available to them and can sign up at the business office.
 To find out about meal plan options offered, please review the dining services website.

 First-year resident students must select a 15- or 19-meal plan.

 All students living in Stevenson Lane Residence and Saint Joseph's Hall must select a meal plan.